csswizardry/discovr/css/_build/README.md

 # Build

-This directory houses any UI components that can be built without any other CSS dependencies (e.g. a reset, default heading styles, etc.).
+We should build all new UI components into an isolated HTML file where possible.
+If a new UI component needs to be completely standalone (e.g. it cannot use a reset, or inherit existing styles from previously defined rulesets)